MicrosoftDocs/Viva/Viva/solutions/organizational-network-analysis.md

    Screenshot that shows the Workplace Analytics Query designer's interface.
 Under step 2, Time Investors, zID is selected from the dropdown menu beneath the prompt, "How do you want to group the time investors".
 :::image-end:::

 To create the interaction matrix (or Edge list) for the ONA calculation, open a **Group-to-group query**:

-1. Navigate to the **Query designer > Group-to-group query in Workplace Analytics**.
+1. In Workplace Analytics, navigate to the  **Query designer > Group-to-group query**.
 2. Set up a query with your desired data aggregation level and time period.
 3. Select metrics, like **Collaboration hours**, **Email hours**, and **Meeting hours**.
 Set filters as needed.
 4. Select the **zId** in the **Their collaborators** and **Organizational data** sections of the **Person-to-group query**.